heatweb/heat-network/README.md

 ## Protocol Rules

 * Unique topic per data point.
-* 5 levels of MQTT topic for each data point (networkId / publisherId / deviceId / dataType / key).
+* 5 levels of MQTT topic for each data point (networkId / nodeId / deviceId / dataType / key).
 * The standard data types are "dat" (default), "stat", "alarm", "system", "settings", "json", "set" (change a setting) & "cmd" (command).
 The list can be expanded, however data should be assigned a standard type if one fits.
 * BMS data types include "sensor" (analogue in), "digin" (digital in) and "driver" (output).
 * Meter data types include "meter" (heat), "cmeter" (cooling), "emeter" (electrcity) and "gmeter" (gas).